astrocatalogs/astrocats/OSC-JSON-format.md

 }
 ```

-To comply with the standard, the object should contain a "name" key and an "aliases" array, where the "name" key should be identical to the primary object name.
+To comply with the standard, the object should contain a `name` key and an `aliases` array, where the `name` key should be identical to the primary object name.
 The aliases array should also contain the supernova's name, as well as any other names the supernova is known by:

 ```JSON
 {